PhD Programme Psychology Vienna

 In addition, an exposé on the planned research project must be prepared for admission to the PhD programme.
 The exposé contains a brief description of the topic, the methodological approach and the planned work processes.

-Supervision of PhD theses
+Supervision of PhD Theses

 A confirmation of supervision is not a compulsory admission requirement for the PhD Psychology programme, but we advise you to plan the exposé for the application with a possible supervisor early enough in advance.